schriftgestalt/GlyphsSDK/Python Templates/Filter/dialog with xib/README.md

 ```
 # Use Vanilla for the dialog view

-The sample code uses Interface Builder for the dialog, but you may use [Vanilla](https://github.com/typesupply/vanilla) instead.
+The sample code uses Xcode for the dialog, but you may use [Vanilla](https://vanilla.robotools.dev/en/) instead.
 Here is how:

-As opposed to Interface Builder, dialogs get created entirely in code only using Vanilla, which might be advantageous for you if Xcode looks too daunting.
+As opposed to Xcode, dialogs get created entirely in code only using Vanilla, which might be advantageous for you if Xcode looks too daunting.

-We need to create a so called [Group](http://ts-vanilla.readthedocs.org/en/latest/objects/Group.html) that contains a set of objects.
+We need to create a so called [Group](https://vanilla.robotools.dev/en/latest/objects/Group.html) that contains a set of objects.
 Of this group, we can get hold of the wrapped `NSView` object to display in Glyphs.
 Note that due to Vanilla internals, we have to create a window first, although that window isn’t getting any attention anymore later on, and it must contain a `Group()` of the same size.
 Note that stretching the `Group` to the far corners of the windows using `(0, 0, -0, -0)` may not work, so explicitly define its size identical to the containing window.

 Make sure that the .dialog gets defined in the `settings()` class, not at the class root.
 Also, you may delete the two `IBdialog.xib/.nib` files from the `Resources` folder of the plug-in.